LatinoLib/LATINO/README.md

 Building Dependencies
 ---------------------

-If you plan to use any of the SVM models (SvmBinaryClassifier, SvmMulticlassClassifier) and/or the least-squares regression model (LSqrModel), you need two unmanaged libraries, SvmLightLib and LSqrLib, respectively.
+If you plan to use any of the SVM models (SvmBinaryClassifier, SvmMulticlassClassifier) and/or the least-squares regression model (LSqrModel), you need two unmanaged libraries, SvmLightLib and LSqrWin, respectively.
 These libraries come precompiled with LATINO but in case you want to make changes, you can build them yourself by following the instructions below.

 ### SvmLightLib